airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/manage-credits.md

 2. **Upcoming Invoice Amount**: The amount of the upcoming invoice
 3. **Invoice Date**: The date of the upcoming invoice

+## Billing Notifications
+Customers can enroll in billing notifications for their organization.
+The billing notifications available are:
+- Notify me when a sync consumes over $__
+- Notify me when my upcoming invoice has increased __%
+- Notify me when my upcoming invoice is over $___

+To enroll in billing notifications:
+1. Click on **Settings** in the navigation bar
+2. Under **Organization**, click **Billing**
+3. Click on **Set up billing alerts**
+4. Submit the form with custom thresholds for the alerts you are interested in receiving.

+To change your existing notification thresholds, submit the form again.

+To unenroll, [email us](mailto:billing@airbyte.io) with your request.

 ## Automatic reload of credits

 You can enroll in automatic top-ups of your credit balance.